Slow Cooker Chicken Stock

 Instructions

-- Store in the refrigerator or portion and freeze in zip top bags or ice cube trays.
+- Store chicken stock in the refrigerator or portion and freeze in air tight containers.

 Notes

-- You can use a rotisserie chicken carcass or bones from cooked chicken to make a dark chicken stock, which is even more flavorful.
-If you're not ready to make stock right away, simply freeze the carcass/bones in a zip top bag.
+- Use the carcass from roasted chicken or a rotisserie chicken to make brown stock, which is even richer in flavor.
+If you’re not ready to make stock right away, simply freeze the roasted chicken carcass in a zip top bag for up to 3 months.

 Nutrition